pleich/Cutoffs-for-Broadcast-Protocols/README.md

 `-s/--states` option) and actions (set via the `-a/--actions` option).

-Additionally, it requires providing a value for the `-f/--filename` flag, which specifies a prefix that will be present in all produced output files.
+Additionally, it requires providing a value for the `-f/--filename` flag, which specifies a prefix that will be used for naming all produced output files.

 The program will then generate the following files: